Home » Water Quality » Contaminants » How to Remove Manganese From Water (Step-by-Step)

 Water Softener

-For a water softener to remove manganese in water, there are certain conditions that needs to be in place:
+For a water softener to remove manganese in water, certain conditions need to be met:

-• The manganese must be in the unprecipitated state (fully dissolved)
+• The manganese must be fully dissolved (unprecipitated state)

-• The water must have a pH of more than 6.7
+• The water must have a pH above 6.7

-• The water should have low amount of dissolved oxygen
+• The water should have low levels of dissolved oxygen

 • The dissolved iron concentration should not exceed 5 mg/L

-• Total dissolved solids (TDS) in your water should be low
+• The total dissolved solids (TDS) in your water should be low

-Manganese in its precipitated form and high amount of dissolved oxygen in your water can cause severe damage to the water softener resin.
-Ensure that the water doesn’t come into contact with potent oxidizing agents such as chlorine or potassium permanganate.
-These oxidizing agents are largely removed by RO systems, not water softener.
+If the manganese is precipitated (solid) or there’s a high amount of dissolved oxygen in your water, it can cause severe damage to the water softener resin.
+Make sure your water doesn’t come into contact with strong oxidizing agents like chlorine or potassium permanganate, as these are better handled by reverse osmosis systems, not water softeners.

+Precipitated manganese and iron in your water can clog your water softener, damaging the resin.
 Dissolved ion concentration that exceeds 5 mg/L can also reduce the effectiveness of your water softener.
-Therefore, it’s important to frequently check the resin.
+Therefore, it’s important to check the resin frequently.

-If the TDS is high, other minerals will compete with manganese for space on the softener resin.
-These minerals might displace and return manganese attached to the resin into the water.
+If your water has TDS, other minerals might compete with manganese for space on the softener resin, potentially displacing and releasing manganese attached to the resin back into the water.

 Option 3: Use Reverse Osmosis to Remove Manganese